Scanning Electron Microscopy in Failure Analysis

-Scanning electron microscopy (SEM) is an invaluable tool in conducting failure analyses of metallic and non-metallic components, and is used in some capacity in a large percentage of the investigations performed by Element.
+Scanning electron microscopy (SEM) is an invaluable tool in conducting failure analysis of metallic and non-metallic components and is used in some capacity in a large percentage of the investigations performed by Element.
 The SEM is a powerful tool in determining the origin(s), mode, and direction of propagation of cracks or fractures.
-SEM is used in conjunction with detailed documentation via macrophotography and stereomicroscopy to give a complete representative of the features or component being examined.
+SEM is used in conjunction with detailed documentation via macro photography and stereomicroscope to give a complete representation of the features or components being examined.

 SEM is also employed heavily in the evaluation of debris, particles, residues, corrosion products, and other features requiring high magnification examination.
-The necessity and versatility of these instruments is evidenced by their presence in numerous Element laboratories company wide.
+The necessity and versatility of these instruments are evidenced by their presence in numerous Element laboratories company-wide.

 How does SEM work?

-A SEM operates by bombarding the surface of a sample with a focused beam of electrons.
+An SEM operates by bombarding the surface of a sample with a focused beam of electrons.
 The electron beam excites the electrons of the material, resulting in the release of additional, secondary electrons.
-Alternatively the electron beam can be backscattered by the sample and reemerge from the sample surface.
+Alternatively, the electron beam can be backscattered by the sample and reemerge from the sample surface.
 Both secondary and backscattered electrons can be collected and displayed to provide an image of the surface being evaluated.
-The former provide greater resolution of surface features and the latter revealing greater topographic surface detail and information regarding the atomic weight of the surface being evaluated.
+The former provides greater resolution of surface features and the latter reveals greater topographic surface detail and information regarding the atomic weight of the surface being evaluated.
 Each type of electron plays a specific role in analyses via SEM depending on the objectives of the evaluation.

 Is SEM right for you?